Helicoverpa punctigera: Mutualism

 As a member of the Noctuidae family, H. punctigera plays a part in the pollination process of plants.

-Food Guilds
+Food guilds

 H. punctigera particularly feed on high value crops such as cotton, soybean, maize, and tomato and various other horticultural hosts.

 In the early larvae stages, the H. punctigera feed on seeds and damage plant pods while in the mid to late stages of development, the larger H. punctigera larvae is able to consume entire plant pods and their contents.

 Defence

 When disturbed, the H. punctigera lifts its head and curls it below the front of itself.
 If disturbed further, it lets go of the leaf it resides on and drops while curling itself up into a spiral shape.

 Economics

-Agricultural Impact
+Agricultural impact

-While in the larvae stage, H. punctigera cause farmers to lose millions of dollars’ worth of crops due to their polyphagous eating habits.
-They prefer eating mostly broadleaf species of plants such as cotton, chickpea and various native herbs in addition to a broad selection of other various pastures.The further the H. punctigera larvae is in the growth stage, the more the larvae consumes.
-When in the 5th and 6th instars, the H. punctigera larvae consumes 90% of the grain consumption the H. punctigera consumes in its life cycle.
+While in the larval stage, H. punctigera cause farmers to lose millions of dollars' worth of crops due to their polyphagous eating habits.
+They prefer eating mostly broadleaf species of plants such as cotton, chickpea and various native herbs in addition to a broad selection of other various pastures.
+The further the H. punctigera larvae are in the growth stage, the more the larvae consume.
+When in the 5th and 6th instars, the H. punctigera larvae consume 90% of the grain consumption the H. punctigera consumes in its life cycle.

 When the H. punctigera consumes crops, chewing damage and holes can be observed on the plant pods and seed heads.